Lomacar/Ewok/README.md

-## Optional shadowless components
+## Optional ‘shadowless components’ (plain custom elements)

 By default, Ewok components use [shadow DOMs](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (i.e. they have shadow roots).
-If all you want is a way to re-use code, without all the features—and potential complications—of shadow DOM components, then you can simply tag a template or element instance with the attribute `noshadow`.
+If all you want is a way to re-use HTML, without all the features—and potential complications—of shadow DOM components, then you can simply tag a template or element instance with the attribute `noshadow`.
 Or you can turn off shadow roots completely with `Ewok.options.noshadow = true`.

 ```html
 <template id="shadowless-element" noshadow>